 LDC physical plant-related operations, how they work, LDC economic and

 rate worries and regulatory trends in today's market.

-regulates what, where, how and why and how FERC policy, major Orders and
+regulates what, where, how and why and how FERC and state utility

 - How natural gas delivery and storage is regulated across the value chain and how it continues to evolve in today's environment.

 FERC regulatory initiatives, policies and Orders that have transformed

 the industry and currently policy and regulatory issues that impact how

 the industry operates and the information it collects and disseminates.

 - Evolving State regulatory concerns, issues and the changing role of state regulators.

 - Overview of regulated rate components and rate design and new rate and policies on the horizon.